 Different Types of Wills

-The person who makes a will is called the “testator.”
-In a will, the testator makes their final wishes known and directs how their estate should be distributed when they die.
+By Canaan Suitt, J.D. | Last updated on June 26, 2025 Featuring practical insights from contributing attorney Jeremy D. RachlinA last will and testament is a core legal document of any estate plan.
+The person who makes a will is called the testator.
+Through the will, the testator makes their final wishes known and directs how their estate should be distributed when they die.
 Estate assets include real estate, personal property, and financial assets such as bank accounts.

 Without a will, your estate will be distributed through your state’s intestate succession laws.
 Generally, state laws distribute assets starting with your closest family member (surviving spouse if there is one) and work out to your most distant family members.
-Learn more about intestacy by reading this article.

 To avoid intestate succession and ensure that your estate is distributed how you want it to be, it’s essential to have a valid will to make your wishes known.
+“Everyone should have a last will and testament,” says Maryland estate planning attorney Jeremy D. Rachlin.

 This article will cover some of the most common types of wills.
 The best way to figure out what type of will and overall estate plan is best for you is to speak with an estate planning lawyer.